Saint Peter: Antioch

 Later accounts expand on the brief biblical mention of his visit to Antioch.
-The Liber Pontificalis (9th century) mentions Peter as having served as bishop of Antioch for seven years, and having potentially left his family in the Greek city before his journey to Rome.
+The Liber Pontificalis (9th century) mentions Peter as having served as bishop of Antioch for seven years and having potentially left his family in the Greek city before his journey to Rome.
 Claims of direct blood lineage from Simon Peter among the old population of Antioch existed in the 1st century and continue to exist today, notably by certain Semaan families of modern-day Syria and Lebanon.
 Historians have furnished other evidence of Peter's sojourn in Antioch.

-The Clementine literature, a group of related works written in the fourth century but believed to contain materials from earlier centuries, relate information about Peter that may come from earlier traditions.
+The Clementine literature, a group of related works written in the fourth century but believed to contain materials from earlier centuries, relates information about Peter that may come from earlier traditions.
 One is that Peter had a group of 12 to 16 followers, whom the Clementine writings name.
 Another is that it provides an itinerary of Peter's route from Caesarea Maritima to Antioch, where he debated his adversary Simon Magus; during this journey he ordained Zacchaeus as the first bishop of Caesarea and Maro as the first bishop of Tripolis.
-Fred Lapham suggests the route recorded in the Clementine writings may have been taken from an earlier document mentioned by Epiphanius of Salamis in his Panarion called "The Itinerary of Peter".
+Historian Fred Lapham suggests the route recorded in the Clementine writings may have been taken from an earlier document mentioned by Epiphanius of Salamis in his Panarion called "The Itinerary of Peter".

 Corinth

 Peter may have visited Corinth, and maybe there existed a party of "Cephas".
 First Corinthians suggests that perhaps Peter visited the city of Corinth, located in Greece, during their missions.

-Dionysius, bishop of Corinth, in his Epistle to the Roman Church under Pope Soter (A.D.
-165–174), declares that Peter and Paul founded the Church of Rome and the Church of Corinth, and they have lived in Corinth for some time, and finally in Italy where they found death:
+Dionysius, bishop of Corinth, in his Epistle to the Roman Church under Pope Soter (AD 165–174), declares that Peter and Paul founded the Church of Rome and the Church of Corinth, and they have lived in Corinth for some time, and finally in Italy where they found death:

 Connection to Rome

-In a tradition of the early Church, Peter is said to have founded the Church in Rome with Paul, served as its bishop, authored two epistles, and then met martyrdom there along with Paul.

 Papacy

 The Catholic Church speaks of the pope, the bishop of Rome, as the successor of Saint Peter.
 This is often interpreted to imply that Peter was the first Bishop of Rome.
 However, it is also said that the institution of the papacy is not dependent on the idea that Peter was Bishop of Rome or even on his ever having been in Rome.

-According to book III, chapter 3 of Against Heresies (180 AD), Linus was named as Peter's successor and is recognized by the Catholic church as the second Bishop of Rome (pope), followed by Anacletus, Clement of Rome, Evaristus, Alexander, Sixtus, Telephorus, Hyginus, Pius, Anicetus, Soter and Eleutherius.
+According to book III, chapter 3 of Against Heresies (180 AD) by Irenaeus of Lyons, Linus was named as Peter's successor and is recognised by the Catholic church as the second Bishop of Rome (pope), followed by Anacletus, Clement of Rome, Evaristus, Alexander, Sixtus, Telesphorus, Hyginus, Pius, Anicetus, Soter and Eleutherius.

+In his book Church History, Eusebius notes that Linus succeeded Peter as the bishop of the Church in Rome:

+According to Tertullian's book Prescription against Heretics, it is stated that Clement was ordained by Peter as the bishop of Rome:

 St. Clement of Rome identifies Peter and Paul as the outstanding heroes of the faith.